CaptainMirage/Human-Benchmark-AI/README.md

   - **mss**: High-performance screen capture (~2-3ms latency)
   - **numpy**: Fast array operations for pixel analysis
   - **pyperclip/win32clipboard**: Clipboard manipulation for ultra-fast text input
-  - Custom event injection for bypassing browser features
-  - Direct Windows API calls for microsecond-precise timing
-  - JavaScript DOM manipulation for easier access to the website

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.